chrisguest75/docker_examples/90_builders/README.md

 * Demonstrate building different architectures with different builders
 * Realise there is issue building ARM Nix packages.
 * There is no caching between builders.
 * If you're using a builder you'll need to use --push or --load.
+The default docker builder does not need the extra parameters.

 TODO: